GLOBAL MARKETS-Stocks rally on growth, earnings outlook; bonds slip

 * U.S. Treasury yield curve flattens to decade low

-* Oil rises but capped OPEC meeting (Adds oil, gold settlement prices)
+* Oil rises but capped OPEC meeting (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash